 SECTION 8.
 Interlocal agreement.
-Section 8 indicates that the County Executive is authorized and directed to enter into an Interlocal Agreement (ILA) with the City of Seattle relating to the Medic One program, to implement the provisions of Section 3 of this ordinance.
+Section 8 authorizes and directs the County Executive to enter into an Interlocal Agreement (ILA) with the City of Seattle relating to the Medic One program, to implement the provisions of Section 3 of this ordinance.
 Of note, the current ILA expires at the end of 2025, so a new ILA is expected to be transmitted for County Council approval (subsequent to Seattle City Council approval).

 SECTION 9.
 Local voters' pamphlet.
 Section 9 indicates that the Director of Elections is authorized and requested to prepare and distribute a local voters' pamphlet, pursuant to King County Code 1.10.010, for the special election called for in the ordinance.
-This section specifies that the cost of the pamphlet is to be included as part of the cost of the election.
+This section specifies that the cost of the pamphlet is included as part of the election cost.